authelia/authelia/docs/content/overview/security/measures.md

 Additionally, it will invalidate any session where the user could not be retrieved from LDAP based on the user filter, for example if they were deleted or disabled provided the user filter is set correctly.
 These updates occur when a user accesses a resource protected by Authelia.
-This means you should ensure disabled users or users with expired passwords are not obtainable using the LDAP filter, the default filter for Active Directory implements this behaviour.
+This means you should ensure disabled users or users with expired passwords are not obtainable using the LDAP filter, the default filter for Active Directory and several other implementation defaults implement this behavior.
 LDAP implementations vary, so please ask if you need some assistance in configuring this.

 These protections can be [tuned](../../configuration/first-factor/ldap.md#refresh-interval) according to your security policy by changing refresh_interval, however we believe that 5 minutes is a fairly safe interval.